 1. Cost Of Customer Acquisition (COCA)

 COCA is your spending on sales and marketing divided by the number of your new customers.
-SaaS companies can use this metric to determine whether they can afford to boost sales and marketing spending, or whether they should be cutting back.
+SaaS companies can use this metric to determine whether they can afford to boost sales and marketing spending display spending by using a wireless video transmitter, or whether they should be cutting back.
 If you are looking for video marketing strategy and tips, visit www.dreamengine.com.au for more information.
 We measure the gross profit stream of your customer and how many months of gross profit it costs to acquire a customer.

 2. Churn Rate